Linn–Benton Community College: Campuses

-The campus is located on 104 acre on US Highway 99E (Pacific Blvd), south of Albany, Oregon, just 11 mi east of Corvallis, Oregon.
-It comprises 13 brick buildings in the Brutalist style, and 7 additional contemporary buildings.
+The main campus is located on 104 acre on Oregon Route 99E (Pacific Blvd) in Albany, Oregon, just 11 mi east of Corvallis, Oregon.
+It consists of 13 brick buildings in the Brutalist style, and 7 additional contemporary buildings, for a total of 20.
 These buildings are on the perimeter of a large courtyard, while a covered walkway connects the buildings and is adjacent to the courtyard.
 A geologic timeline covering Earth's history stretches along the sidewalk on the south side of the buildings.